Text Size

 Genesis 40:1-23

-After these things, the butler of the king of Egypt and His baker offended their lord, the king of Egypt.
-Pharaoh was angry with His two officers, the chief cup bearer and the chief baker.
-He put them in custody in the house of the captain of the guard, into the prison, the place where Joseph was bound.
+Some time later, the king’s cupbearer and baker offended their master, the king of Egypt.
+Pharaoh was angry with his two officers, the chief cupbearer and the chief baker, and imprisoned them in the house of the captain of the guard, the same prison where Joseph was confined.

 Thematic parallel